May 18, 2013

 As Satan’s person and ways develop through the pages of scripture we learn that he absolutely hates God and the people that He has created.
 He is called the father of lies, the destroyer, the accuser of the brethren, the devil and assorted other descriptive titles that help us see just how diabolical and cruel and evil he is.

 As the concept of sin develops throughout the pages of scripture we learn of it that it is an internal – born with – condition of the heart and soul that causes us to assert our independence from God, and that results in enmity towards God, mankind and even our selves.

 And one of the things that both Satan and his demons and sin are bent on perverting and corrupting is our concept of gender – both how we feel about our own, and how we feel about the opposite.
-Until we can readily agree with God that my God given at birth gender is a well intentioned gift from a good God.
-And that the opposite gender is a brilliant, complimentary, necessary and good creation of an utterly and perfectly good God – – we are going to fall prey to both Satan and sin’s destructive influence.
+Until we can readily agree with God that my God given gender at birth is a well intentioned gift from a good God; and that the opposite gender is a brilliant, complimentary, necessary and good creation of an utterly and perfectly good God – – we are going to fall prey to both Satan and sin’s destructive influence.